About Our Policies

 The policy of UHV is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to race, color, sex (including pregnancy), genetic information, religion, age, national origin, disability, veteran status, sexual orientation, gender identity or status, gender expression, or any other legally protected status, except where such a distinction is required by law.

 For sexual misconduct concerns, learn more about policies and services for Sexual Misconduct (under Title IX).
-You may also see our Frequently Asked Questions or review the University of Houston System Sexual Misconduct Policy.

 For concerns for other forms of discrimination or harassment, learn more about policies and services for Equal Opportunity.
 You may also see our or review the University of Houston System Anti-Discrimination Policy.

-The Title IX and Equal Opportunity Office provides information about a range of academic services and accommodations for individuals who may have been affected by anti-discrimination concerns.
 Every request is considered on a case-by-case basis, and the Title IX/Equal Opportunity Coordinator may be able to provide customized accommodation plans or services for specific concerns.

-How does the process work?
+How the process works

 Contact the Title IX and Equal Opportunity Office and share that you have an anti-discrimination concern that may have affected you in the academic environment.
 You will need to provide supporting information to the Title IX and Equal Opportunity Office.
 Keep a record of any history of the incident to support your request.